For the 2020-2021 academic year, the Center’s work is organized around the following research clusters.

-Human Trafficking.
-This project explores contemporary forms of human bondage and engages in public programing around this issue.
+Human Trafficking. (led by Prof. Elena Shih): This project explores contemporary forms of human bondage and engages in public programming around this issue.

 Freedom Archive.
 This project creates an inventory of materials in Brown University Library's Special Collections related to slavery and abolition to help scholars more easily access these items.

-Race, Medicine, and Social Justice: This cluster explores the history and persistence of structural racism in biomedicine as it intersects with economic and social conditions.
+Race, Medicine, and Social Justice: (led by Prof. Lundy Braun): This cluster explores the history and persistence of structural racism in biomedicine as it intersects with economic and social conditions.
 We focus on reimagining the knowledge we produce about race and health from a social justice perspective.

 Race, Slavery, Colonialism and Capitalism: (led by Prof. Anthony Bogues): This new research cluster explores the way that race, slavery, and colonialism have shaped global capitalism.
 This research cluster is reshaping scholar’s understanding of the history and growth of capitalism and will bring together the best scholars in the world.
 This is a three year project that is co-led by CSSJ and the International Institute of Social History (Amsterdam).